Deutsch-Französisches Gymnasium

-The first DFG/LFA was established in Saarbrücken in 1961 as a cooperation between a French and a German school.
-In 1972, an agreement signed between France and West Germany formalised the DFG/LFA as a unified school form and introduced the French-German Baccalaureate.
+In the spirit of post-war friendship and two years before the signing of the conciliatory Éysée Treaty between West Germany and France, the first DFG/LFA was established in Saarbrücken in 1961 as a cooperation between a French and a German school.
+In 1972, an agreement signed between the two states formalised the DFG/LFA as a unified school form and introduced the French-German Baccalaureate.
 This agreement was last complemented by the French-German Schwerin Agreement of 2002.

 The following DFG/LFAs are in operation, two in France: